Facial hair in the military: France

 The "decree № 75-675 regarding regulations for general discipline in the Armies of 28 July 1975, modified" regulates facial hair in the French armed forces.
 Military personnel are allowed to grow a beard or moustache only during periods when they are out of uniform.
 The beard must be "correctly trimmed", and provisions are stated for a possible ban of beards by the military authorities to ensure compatibility with certain equipment.

 However, within the Foreign Legion, sappers are traditionally encouraged to grow a large beard.
 Sappers chosen to participate in the Bastille Day parade are, in fact, specifically asked to stop shaving so they will have a full beard when they march down the Champs-Élysées.

 The moustache was an obligation for gendarmes until 1933, hence their nickname of "les moustaches".
 By tradition, some gendarmes may still grow a moustache.

 Submariners may be bearded, clean-shaven, or "patrol-bearded", growing a beard for the time of a patrol in remembrance of the time of the diesel submarines whose cramped space allowed for rustic and minimal personal care.

 French soldiers of the First World War were known by the nickname poilu, meaning "hairy one" in reference to their facial hair.

 Germany

 Under Nazi rule, the German military permitted only a small, neatly trimmed moustache, though such regulations were often relaxed under field conditions.
 The latter was particularly true in the case of the Kriegsmarine and Gebirgsjäger.
 Growth of a full beard was the norm for U-boat crews on active duty, though facial hair was expected to be shaved off soon after reaching port.

-The present-day regulations of the Bundeswehr allow soldiers to grow a beard, provided it is not excessively long, unobtrusive, and well-groomed.
+The present-day regulations of the Bundeswehr allow soldiers to grow a beard, provided it is not excessively long, unobtrusive, and must be well-groomed.
 Beards must not affect the proper use of any military equipment, such as a gas mask.
 Moreover, stubble may not be shown; thus, a clean-shaven soldier who wants to start growing a beard must do so during his furlough.